debs-obrien/debbie.codes/content/articles/interviewing-with-the-big-tech-companies.md

 The hiring team were very quick at getting back to me and on the 26th of March I had the recruiter call to tell me they would like to make me an offer.
 Now came the tricky part.
 As the job was US based and I live in Spain, it now had to be moved to the Spanish offices before the actual offer on paper was made.
 This is due to different currency, benefits etc so I now had an offer of a job but had no idea what the salary would be.

-It took almost 2 weeks for recruiters in Spain to pick up from the US offices and reach out to me.
+It took almost 2 weeks for recruiters in Spain to pick up from the US offices and reach out to me which was pretty quick.
 I was in Ireland at the time when I got the call and the offer explaining the salary and benefits etc. I have been contracted as a freelance in my last two positions so this is really my first job that comes with all this kinda thing so I was taking so many notes and just taking it all in.
 It was actually really nice to get this call while in Ireland as I then got to celebrate the offer with my family.

 ### The Background Checks

 This was by far the hardest part of all.
 You now have an offer.
 You have accepted the offer but now you are told to not hand in your notice until all background checks are completed.
-I have never in my life had a background check before and although I read all the information that they had sent me and watched the video explaining the process I was still not prepared it.
+I have never in my life had a background check before and although I read all the information that they had sent me and watched the video explaining the process I was still not prepared for it.

 I really just thought that as I have never been in trouble with the law in my life that these checks would be super simple and complete within a few days.
 And boy was I wrong.
 The checks went back for 5 years of employment.
 In the last 5 years I had had 5 jobs plus volunteering work and a university degree.
 Not just that but some of my employment was contract work meaning I legally had my own business which is a whole other lot of paper work which had to be sent.

 #### Week 1

-I was checking the online portal every few hours of every day and it would constantly go in orange where I needed to submit another paper.
+I was checking the online portal every few hours of every day and it would constantly go in orange where I needed to submit another document.
 At one point we were driving to a restaurant and we turned around to go home to upload another document.
 I just thought that the quicker I upload things the quicker it would be at finishing the process.
 Checking the portal was the first thing I did in the morning and the last thing I did at night.

 #### Week 2